Can you Get Deported for a Car Accident?

 It’s important to understand that the police have the right to detain you if you’re undocumented, even if you’re a victim.
 This is why it’s important to cooperate with police officers when you report an accident.

-The police and Immigration and Customs Enforcement might detain you for your illegal or undocumented status, but the police report can aid your personal injury case, and it can even aid your deportation defense case.
+Local police and Immigration and Customs Enforcement may detain you based on your undocumented status, but the police report from the crash can support both your personal injury case and your deportation defense.

 Let's See If You Have a Case...